Preparatory Year of Dutch

 After activating your UGent account, you must also set up Multi-factor authentication (MFA).
 It is very important that you choose several methods and certainly also a method that you can use when you have arrived in Belgium!
 So DO NOT choose a phone in your home country if you don't bring that phone with you to Belgium.

 ALWAYS USE your Ghent University account!
-You can send emails with it, you can use it on websites that are very important to follow your lessons: Ufora, Athena, etc.
+You can send emails with it, you can use it on websites that are very important to follow your lessons: Ufora, OASIS, Athena, etc.

 You can check your UGent email via OWA.